FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/overview/r_st_Axway_and_third-party_software_support.md

     "title": "Axway and third-party software support",
     "linkTitle": "Axway and third-party software support",
     "weight": "100"
-}This section lists the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> and third-party software supported for the various protocols and integrations.
+}This section lists the {{< SecureTransport/companyname  >}} and third-party software supported for the various protocols and integrations.

 <span id="Operatin2"></span>